-Now 40, I look to photography as the first layer of communication.
-My work is ever-changing and constantly evolving as am I. The portraits I create today are almost always inspired by my children and my desire to contribute something important to a world I want them to thrive in.
-Each portrait usually begins as someone that I am close to in some way (my children, Goddaughter, a relative, or a model that I’ve worked with in the past) and by looking outside of traditional photography methods, and experimenting with various art practices, I am able to transform each piece into a new expression.
-Each being an important, meaningful, and intentional multilayered message.
-I choose to frame my work in gold vintage, antique, and contemporary baroque style frames that I collect from estate sales, consignment and second-hand shops, galleries, auctions, and private sellers; the majority that previously held artwork of subjects that looked nothing like mine or reminiscent of frames hanging in museums of the past and present) and purpose-built contemporary baroque frames custom created for each piece.
+Now 42, I look to photography as the first layer of communication.
+My work is ever-changing and constantly evolving as am I. The portraits I create today are always inspired by my children and my desire to contribute something important to a world I want them to thrive in.
+Each portrait usually begins as someone that I am close to in some way (my children, Goddaughter, a relative, or a model that I’ve worked with in the past), and by looking outside of traditional photography methods, and experimenting with various art practices, I am able to transform each piece into a new expression.
+Each is an important, meaningful, and intentional multilayered message.
+I choose to frame my work in golden antique frames that I collect from estate sales, galleries, auctions, and private sellers (the majority that previously held artwork of subjects that looked nothing like mine or reminiscent of frames hanging in museums of the past and present) and purpose-built contemporary baroque frames custom created for each piece.